TorbenRahbekKoch/mr-legacy/public/data/blogs/about-this-site/entry.md

 Well, there's some work ahead of me here.
 I am *trying* to test a few components here and there with [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/), but I can't say that I have more than just dipped my feet.

 **NOTE** I did encounter some issues with Jest when running tests.
-Sometimes `yarn run` complains about an unexpected token in a file in `node_modules`.
+Sometimes `yarn test` complains about an unexpected token in a file in `node_modules`.
 The unexpected token is typically `export`.